The Box collections

 The Plymouth City Museum and Art Gallery currently holds over 1 million artefacts, these include the Cottonian collection – works of art from all major European schools, the largest collection of Plymouth porcelain in the UK and the largest collection of human remains from a single prehistoric site in Europe from Cattedown.

-With limited capacity to display and make these collections available to the public, the museum is excited by the prospect of the History Centre.
+With limited capacity to display and make these collections available to the public, the museum staff are excited by the prospect of The Box.
 Along with making their unique collections more available to the public and celebrating the rich and varied history of the city, they hope to celebrate Plymouth’s historical figures and pioneers like Sir Joshua Reynolds, Sir Francis Drake and Lady Astor whose achievements have a national and international significance.

 Since 1897, Plymouth City Museum and Art Gallery's fantastic collections have grown due to the generosity of generations of Plymothians.